The Mirror Effect

 How the framework is structured

 The framework is hierarchical rather than taxonomic, which matters more than it might sound.
-The insight produces the conditions; the conditions enable the mechanism; the mechanism generates the effects; the effects threaten something specific; the response addresses both the individual and the institution.
-One insight, two structural conditions, one generative mechanism, five effects, one stakes claim, and two response models.
-Twelve concepts total, and the relationship between them is causal, not just organisational.
+The insight produces the conditions; the conditions enable the mechanism; the mechanism generates the effects; the effects threaten something specific; the response addresses the individual, the institution, and the cross-cutting dynamics that apply to both.
+The relationship between concepts is causal, not just organisational.

 1. The Mirror Effect